RoastBeefSandwichCo/gatewayd-installers/README.md

 gatewayd-installers
 ===================

-Installation scripts for gatewayd et al. In general, based on wiki and documentation already available.
+Thoroughly tested installation scripts for gatewayd et al. In general, based on wiki and documentation already available.

 ##Usage